NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 - Also add a variable named NEXT_PUBLIC_SITE_URL and put the home page url as its value.

 - It should look like this.
 Note that the "example" in RESEND_SENDING_MAIL can be anything you want.
+The "yourdomain.com" should be the domain you verified with Resend.

 ```bash
 NEXT_PUBLIC_SITE_URL=YOUR URL HERE